Typeland

 Amifer Folio: bespoke font for Shakespeare’s Globe

 2023 marks the 400th anniversary of the publication of the First Folio, the first collected edition of William Shakespeare’s plays.
-The volume was published in 1623, seven years after Shakespeare’s death, and it contains 36 plays, half of which were not previously been printed and would have beeno lost to us today.
+The volume was published in 1623, seven years after Shakespeare’s death, and it contains 36 plays, half of which were not previously been printed and would have been lost to us today.
 To celebrate this historic occasion, the Shakespeare’s Globe theatre in London has organized a season filled with exciting events, and they have launched a brand new campaign to pay homage to the First Folio.
 The Globe’s design team has been using Typeland’s Amifer font family since the 2022 summer season, making great use of the font’s design characteristics and quirkiness (in case you missed it, we wrote about it earlier here), and they continued using Amifer for their 2022 winter campaign.
 So we were doubly excited to know that the Globe’s creative directors Irene Omodeo Zorini and Louise Richardson wanted to extend things in a new direction with Amifer once again for their new summer campaign for 2023.

 This time, the Globe’s design team wanted to collaborate with us to create a custom display style for Amifer that integrated elements from the First Folio.
 The key idea was to create decorative features that could work seemlessly with Amifer’s Black weight, rather than relying on separate illustrations that would need to be adjusted for every use.
 As we considered the various scenarios where these letters would be used, we were faced with an interesting challenge: we needed to create a design that could be easily applied and scaled to meet the needs of the campaign.